Transcript: Biblical Daniel Fast Put to the Test

-Evidently not completely satisfied with the scientific rigor of the dietary trial presented in Daniel 1, 8 through 16, researchers in Tennesee published two papers recently detailing a series of parallel experiments on a 21 day all you can eat diet of “devoid of animal products and preservatives, and inclusive of fruits, vegetables, whole grains, legumes, nuts, and seeds.”
-In other words… “food intake in accordance with a stringent vegan diet.”
+Evidently not completely satisfied with the scientific rigor of the dietary trial presented in Daniel 1: 8 through 16, researchers in Tennesee published two papers recently, detailing a series of parallel experiments on a 21-day all-you-can-eat diet “devoid of animal products and preservatives, and inclusive of fruits, vegetables, whole grains, legumes, nuts, and seeds.”
+In other words, “food intake in accordance with a stringent vegan diet.”

-The purpose of the studies were to determine the effect of a 21 day Daniel Fast on both biomarkers of antioxidant status and oxidative stress, as well as the efficacy of the Daniel fast to improve markers of the lion’s den of metabolic and cardiovascular disease risk.
+The purpose of the studies was to determine the effect of a 21-day Daniel Fast on both biomarkers of antioxidant status and oxidative stress, as well as the efficacy of the Daniel fast to improve markers of the lion’s den of metabolic and cardiovascular disease risk.

-No surprise that a diet composed of whole plant foods improves several risk factors for metabolic and cardiovascular disease, as well as an improvement in selected biomarkers of antioxidant status and oxidative stress, including metabolites of nitric oxide, which I talked about before.
-Participants experienced meaningful improvements, in blood pressure, cholesterol, insulin levels. insulin resistance, and C-reactive protein were all lowered to a clinically meaningful extent.
+No surprise that a diet composed of whole plant foods improves several risk factors for metabolic and cardiovascular disease, as well as an improvement in selected biomarkers of antioxidant status and oxidative stress—including metabolites of nitric oxide, which I’ve talked about before.
+Participants experienced meaningful improvements in blood pressure, cholesterol, insulin levels, insulin resistance, and C-reactive protein; were all lowered to a clinically meaningful extent.

-Of course if, instead of a biblical Danial Fast, they had called it a “strict vegan diet" they would probably not have gotten a compliance rate of 98.7%, especially, in Tennessee.
+Of course, if, instead of a biblical Daniel Fast, they had called it a “strict vegan diet,” they would probably not have gotten a compliance rate of 98.7%, especially in Tennessee.